Xerozzz/OurOrder/README.md

 # OurOrder
 A group order application that allows multiple people to easily compile and consolidate individual orders at a restaurant or eatery.

-Uses a cache and session ID system to sync up orders from multiple devices and individuals easily.
+Uses a Redis cache and session ID system to sync up orders from multiple devices and individuals easily.
 Allows input of information like order name, price, any special requirements etc. Also allows you to export everyones orders into an Excel sheet for storage or saving.

 Orders are cleared after 1800 seconds.

-Application runs on Python Flask and can be containerised to run on Amazon LightSail Containers or Docker.
+Application runs on Python Flask and can be containerised to run on Amazon LightSail Containers or Docker, or deployed as an Elastic Beanstalk application.

 ## Problem
 Sometimes when we go to restaurants, you are required to make your order at the counter.